openairsoft/openmosfet/README.md

 ### http rest-like API

 Got to the [API documentation](/doc/api).

-## Development

-### Local UI (without board)
-To serve the UI locally on your computer, we provide a fake server to simulate the board behavior.

-#### Install and serve
-  - inside the `/src/ui/` folder, run `npm install`
-  - run `npm run serve-dev`
-  - open http://localhost:3000/ in your browser
-  - you can now edit ``src/`` without having to re-launch the server

-*Note: The configuration is loaded from ``defaultConf.json`` and can be updated as long as the server is running.
-Once it stops the updated configuration is lost*

 ## Contributing
 Don't hesitate to contact us via github, or your can come and talk with us on our [discord server](https://discord.gg/XuzSSbgE).